|

 Much of the original architecture can be found in the towns and villages of Lesvos, along with a feast of museums, galleries and archaeological excavations.

 According to legend, this island was the home of the poet Sapphos, who expressed her love for other women in lyric verses written in the early 6th century BC.
-Lesvos is a popular destination for lesbians, particularly the resort of Eressos.
+Lesvos is a popular holiday travel destination for lesbians, particularly the resort of Eressos.

 Lesvos has not been tainted by mass tourism to the same degree as other Greek islands and it retains a more authentic cultural ambience.